Djurgårdens IF (men's ice hockey): 1964–1988: Rebuilding between championship eras

 Gösta Sandberg and Hans Mild with the Swedish national ice hockey team in 1961.

 In the 1950s and the early 1960s, Djurgården's ice hockey team was known for its consistent lineup, with most players hailing from the Stockholm area.
 However, the club underwent a generational shift in the early 1960s, as several veteran players including Gösta Sandberg, Stig Andersson-Tvilling, and Hans Mild retired from ice hockey.
 This transition marked the end of an era, and Djurgården missed out on medal positions in the 1963–64 Swedish championship.
 The following season, 1964–65, was the first time since 1953 that the team failed to qualify for the championship, finishing fifth in Division I South.
 In response, the club began to move away from its local roots and initiated a broader recruitment strategy, signing three promising players from Modo AIK.
 The transfer sparked controversy, as Modo's leadership refused to approve the move, resulting in the players being suspended for most of the 1965–66 season.
 The episode exemplified a broader shift during the late 1960s and into the 1970s, when Djurgården increasingly brought in players from other parts of Sweden.
 These players were also traded more frequently, often staying only for short periods.
 This reflected a growing lack of continuity in the team's player roster and less locally anchored team composition.

 Djurgården was left outside the championship series from 1969 to 1971, and when the team managed to qualify they were never close to winning the championship series, often ending up in the middle or the lower end in the late 1960s and early 1970s.
 Djurgården nearly failed to qualify for the inaugural season of the new top-tier league, Elitserien, after a poor regular season performance, but secured their spot by winning the following qualification series.
 The team also experienced a difficult 1975–76 season in the Elitserien, finishing 9th and subsequently moving down to the second tier Division I, after 28 consecutive seasons at the top level of the Swedish hockey league system.
-The following season, the team showed strong form in Division I Östra, recording 28 wins in 33 games and a goal difference of +189.
+The following season, the team showed strong form in Division I East, recording 28 wins in 33 games and a goal difference of +189.
 They went unbeaten in the playoffs and ended up first in the 1977 Kvalserien, thus earning promotion back to Elitserien.